Contraction of Locally Differentially Private Mechanisms: Applications

 \subsection{Binary Hypothesis Testing under LDP}

 Consider the following typical setting of binary hypothesis testing: Given $n$ i.i.d.\ samples $X^n$ and two distributions $P$ and $Q$, we seek to determine which distributions generated $X^n$.
 That is, we wish to test the null hypothesis $H_0 = {P}$ against the alternative hypothesis $H_1 ={Q}$.
-To address the privacy concern, we take $n$ mechanisms $\sK_1, \dots, \sK_n$ that \textit{non-interactively} generate $Z^n$.
-For simplicity, we assume that all mechanisms are of the same form, i.e., $\sK_i = \sK$ for some $\sK\in \Q_\eps$.
+To address the privacy concern, we take sequentially interactive mechanisms $\sK_1, \dots, \sK_n$ that generate $Z^n$.
 The goal is now to perform the above test given $Z^n$.
 Let $\phi:\Z^n\to \{0, 1\}$ be a test that accepts the null hypothesis if it is equal to zero.
 For any such test $\phi$, define $A_n(\phi) = \{z^n\in \Z^n: \phi(z^n) = 1\}$.
 There are two error probabilities associated with $\phi$, namely, $P(A_n(\phi))$ and $1-Q(A_n(\phi))$.
 We say that this test privately distinguishes $P$ from $Q$ with sample complexity $n^*(\phi)$ if both $P(A_n(\phi))$ and $1-Q(A_n(\phi))$ are smaller than $1/10$ for every $n\geq n^*(\phi)$.
-We then then define the sample complexity of privately distinguishing $P$ from $Q$ as The characterization of sample complexity of hypothesis testing is well-understood in the non-private setting: The number of samples needed to distinguish $P$ from $Q$ is $\Theta(1/H^2(P,Q))$\footnote{This statement is folklore, but see, e.g., \cite{folklore_BHT_sample} for a simple proof.}.
+We then define the sample complexity of privately distinguishing $P$ from $Q$ as The characterization of sample complexity of hypothesis testing is well-understood in the non-private setting: The number of samples needed to distinguish $P$ from $Q$ is $\Theta(1/H^2(P,Q))$\footnote{This statement is folklore, but see, e.g., \cite{folklore_BHT_sample} for a simple proof.}.
 Under local privacy, it has been shown in \cite{Duchi_LDP_MinimaxRates} that $\mathsf{SC}^{P, Q}_\eps = \Theta(1/\eps^2\tv^2(P, Q))$ for sufficiently small $\eps$.
-In the following lemma, we extend this result to any $\eps\geq 0$. \begin{lemma} Given $\eps\geq 0$ and two distributions $P$ and $Q$, we have
+In the following lemma, we extend this result to any $\eps\geq 0$. \begin{lemma} Given $\eps\geq 0$ and two distributions $P$ and $Q$, we have\footnote{It can be shown that Lemma~\ref{lemma:BHT_SampleComplexity} holds in the most general setting, i.e., in the \textit{fully} interactive setting (aka the so-called blackboard model); see \cite{Joseph2019TheRO,Duchi_interactivity} for the formal definition.}